 In a nutshell, Sumit likes building things.
 Equations.
 Data.
 Processes.
 Websites.
 He also enjoys building businesses.

 With a strong belief that the finance function can leverage its position at the center of a company’s data and processes to drive growth, Sumit has co-founded several successful startups.
-After working on Wall Street as a vice president at Morgan Stanley for several years, he transitioned into the residential solar leasing business as the vice president of finance at Sungevity, with the purpose of leveraging his talents to make a positive impact on the environment.
+After working on Wall Street as a vice president at Morgan Stanley for several years, he transitioned into the residential solar leasing business as the vice president of finance at Sungevity, with the purpose of using his talents to make a positive impact on the environment.
 While previously overseeing both finance and IT at 3Degrees, he now solely focuses on leading our finance and accounting teams.

 Born in Jaipur, India and raised in South Dakota, Sumit enjoys home improvement projects and playing the ukulele.
 He also serves on the board of the Bay Area Leadership Foundation, an education- and opportunity-gap nonprofit.